Wonnangatta murders: The post-mortem

 The post-mortem found that Barclay had been murdered by a shotgun blast in the back, and had been dead for several weeks by the time of discovery.

-At the inquest that followed, McKerral said; "I am of the opinion that Barclay and Bamford had an argument over working matters and that Bamford loaded the gun and shot Barclay.
+At the inquest that followed, Detective McKerral said: "I am of the opinion that Barclay and Bamford had an argument over working matters and that Bamford loaded the gun and shot Barclay.
 He removed his working clothes, and dressed himself in Barclay’s suit, which is missing, saddled his horse and after dragging the deceased to the creek, rode the horse away."

 The verdict of the inquest was murder by person or persons unknown, probably sometime between 21 December 1917 and 4 January 1918.

-Jim Barclay's body was handed to his extended family who lived on the Mornington Peninsula, and he was buried at Tyabb Cemetery.
+Jim Barclay's body was handed to his extended family, who lived on the Mornington Peninsula, and he was buried at Tyabb Cemetery.

 The discovery of Bamford’s body

 Bamford was now the prime suspect, and a statewide search was begun.
 A reward of £200 was offered by the government for information regarding Barclay's murder.
 A man claiming to be Bamford, and claiming to have killed Barclay, was arrested near Yarram and charged.
-However, it was realised that this person was suffering from delusions.
+However, it was realised that the man was suffering from delusions.
 He was later identified as a vagrant known as James Baker.

 In early November 1918, Mounted Constable Hayes, together with local bushmen Harry Smith, William Hearne and Jim Fry, were searching the Mount Howitt area when Hearne noticed a boot protruding from a pile of logs, near the Howitt Plains Hut.
-Under the pile they found Bamford's body.
+Under the pile, they found Bamford's body.
 As the route to Mansfield was still under snow, the body was taken 80 mi to Dargo.
-The post-mortem found a bullet lodged in the skull, and again at the inquest, a verdict of murder by person or persons unknown was made.
-Bamford's body was buried at Dargo cemetery.
+The post-mortem found a bullet lodged in the skull and, at the inquest, a verdict of murder by person or persons unknown was handed down.
+Bamford's body was buried at Dargo Cemetery.